andrej/a8-benchmarks/readme.md

 time <target>
 ```

 This will report native speeds.
 We are interested in the total. `<target>` can be `./microbenchmarks/build/getcwd`, `./microbenchmarks/build/read`, and `./microbenchmarks/build/sched_yield` when we run microbenchmarks.
-Also, `<target>` can be `main` test program in the main monmod repository.
+Also, `<target>` can be `main` test program in the main A⁸ repository.

 ### To run one variant locally